Becker, Maurice, b. 1889 d. 1975

-Collection size: 2.4 linear ft. (on 4 microfilm reels)
+Collection size: 2.3 linear ft.

 How to Use this Collection

 - Use of original papers requires an appointment and is limited to the Archives' Washington, D.C., Research Center.
-Microfilmed materials must be consulted on microfilm.
 Contact Reference Services for more information.

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.